william-j-pyle/AncestryAssistant/Documentation/Components.md

 * AncestryViewer
   * Manages Login to Ancestry.com
-  * Presents website via WebView2
+  * Presents Website via WebView2
   * Provides NavigateTo method for all common Ancestry links
     * Internally tracks treeID, and activeAncestor making it possible to jump from point to point
     * NavigateTo also accepts optional AncestorID to quickly jump to any person on your tree externally controled